Adolf Frederick of Sweden

-The first king from the House of Holstein-Gottorp, Adolf Frederick was a weak monarch, installed as first in line to the throne following the parliamentary government's failure to reconquer the Baltic provinces in 1741–1743.
+After 220 years the House of Oldenburg returned to the Swedish throne with Adolf Frederick through its Holstein-Gottorp branch.
+He was a weak monarch, installed as first in line to the throne following the parliamentary government's failure to reconquer the Baltic provinces in 1741–1743.
 Aside from a few attempts, supported by pro-absolutist factions among the nobility, to reclaim the absolute monarchy held by previous monarchs, he remained a mere constitutional figurehead until his death.

 His reign saw an extended period of internal peace.
 However, the finances stagnated following failed mercantilist doctrines pursued by the Hat administration.
 The Hat administration ended during the 1765–1766 parliament, where the Cap opposition took over the government and enacted reforms towards greater economic liberalism, as well as a Freedom of Press Act.
 The Freedom of Press Act is unique for the time for its curtailing of all censorship, retaining punitive measures only for libeling the monarch or the Church of Sweden.

-Ancestry
+Birth and background

+A scion of a junior line of the House of Holstein-Gottorp, Adolf Frederick was born on 14 May 1710 at Gottorf Castle, near the town of Schleswig in the Duchy of Schleswig.

-Adolf Frederick's father was Christian Augustus (1673–1726) duke and a younger prince of Schleswig-Holstein-Gottorp, prince-bishop of Lübeck, and administrator, during the Great Northern War, of the duchies of Holstein-Gottorp for his relative Charles Frederick.
+His father, Christian August of Holstein-Gottorp (1673–1726), was a younger son of Christian Albert, Duke of Holstein-Gottorp, and had been the protestant prince-bishop of Lübeck since 1705.
+During the Great Northern War, the father also acted as administrator of the duchies of Holstein-Gottorp for his nephew, the underage Duke Charles Frederick.

 His mother, Albertina Frederica of Baden-Durlach (1682–1755), was a descendant of earlier royal dynasties of Sweden, great-granddaughter of Princess Catherine of Sweden, mother of King Charles X of Sweden.
-On his mother's side, Adolf Frederick was descended from King Gustav Vasa and Christina Magdalena, a sister of Charles X of Sweden.
+On his mother's side, Adolf Frederick was also descended from King Gustav Vasa through Christina Magdalena, a sister of Charles X of Sweden.
+At his baptism, King Charles XII of Sweden, who had been invited to be his godfather, sent him a letter of authorization for a position as an officer in the Swedish army.

-Reign
+Years in Holstein

 From 1727 to 1750 Prince Adolf Frederick was the prince-bishop of Lübeck.
 This meant he ruled a fief around and including Eutin.
 After his first cousin, Charles Frederick, Duke of Holstein-Gottorp, died in 1739, Adolf Frederick became the administrator of Holstein-Kiel during the minority of the duke's orphan son, Charles Peter Ulrich.
 Shortly afterward, the young boy was invited to Russia by his maternal aunt, Empress Elizabeth, who soon declared him her heir.
 He later became known as Peter III of Russia.